-Mitchell Land Use Project Completed Ongoing Postponed Not Accomplished Comments Inventory and catalog dilapidated structures and develop a plan for rehab, acquisition or demolition.
-X This item has not been completed at this time.
+Land Use Project Completed Ongoing Postponed Not Accomplished Comments Determine the feasibility of enacting a zoning/land development ordinance and prepare ordinance if found Feasible.
+X This item will appear in the new work program.
+Discuss and consider property maintenance/building codes.
+X This item will appear in the new work program.
+Ender into partnership with other local governments to provide code enforcement.
 This item will appear in the new work program.
+Inventory and catalog dilapidated structures and develop a plan for rehab, acquisition or demolition.
+X 7 This item will appear in the new work program.
 Apply for funding to implement the dilapidated structure action plan.
 X Waiting for funding to pay for code enforcement.
 This item will appear in the new work program.
-Broadband Project Completed Ongoing Postponed Not Accom- plished Comments Adopt a resolution stating that Mitchell desires to be fully served by Broadband.
+Broad band Project Completed Ongoing Postponed Not Accom- plished Comments Adopt a resolution stating that Mitchell desires to be fully served by Broadband.
 X Apply for Broadband Ready designation for chosen community sites.
 X